keylime/keylime/README.md

 ./comp-chardev.sh
 sudo make install
 ```

+To build tpm4720 to use the TPM emulator replace `./comp-chardev.sh` with `./comp-sockets.sh`.

 To ensure that you have the patched version installed ensure that you have
 the `encaik` utility in your path.